fddiferd/template-backend/README.md

 ### Common Issues

 1. **Missing GCP Billing Account ID**:
    - Ensure your billing account ID is correct in `.env`
+   - If you're joining an existing project, set `NO_BILLING_REQUIRED=true` in your `.env` file
    - Verify you have billing admin permissions
    - Run `gcloud billing accounts list` to see available billing accounts

 2. **Permission Issues**:
    - Run `gcloud auth login` to authenticate
    - Make sure you have the right permissions for the GCP project
+   - Review the GCP Permissions section to ensure you have the necessary roles

 3. **Failed Tests**:
    - Run `./scripts/test/run_tests.sh` to automatically install missing dependencies